esamattis/sauna.reload/README.rst

 project was started on Plone Sauna Sprint 2011.
 There for the name, ``sauna.reload``.

-It can reload:

-* Portlets
-* Schema Interface changes
-* Adapters
-* Meta programming magic (e.g. Grok)
-* ZCML
-* Translations (changes in PO files)
-* etc.

 ``sauna.reload`` does reloading by using a fork loop.
 So actually it does not reload the code, but restarts small part of Zope2.
+That's why it can it reload stuff ``plone.reload`` cannot.

 It does following on Zope2 startup:

-1. Defers loading of your development packages by hooking into PEP 302 loader and changing their ``z3c.autoinclude`` target module
+1. Defers loading of your development packages by hooking into PEP 302 loader and changing their ``z3c.autoinclude`` target module (and monkeypatching fiveconfigure/metaconfigure for legacy packages).

 2. Starts a watcher thread which monitors changes in your development py-files